• Skip to primary navigation

 Can you buy pesto at the grocery store?

 Yes.
 Pre-made pesto is easy, but if you have 15 minutes, wilting greens, basil, and nuts lying around, I recommend making pistachio pesto and then make this quick pistachio pasta.
-It's great way to use up ingredients before they go bad.
+It's great way to use up ingredients.

 pasta pesto, chicken, and parmesan cheese in a white bowl